IPQ3/Ima_Quelle_Final_Project/README.md

   The Beast Mother will then attack.
 Her attacks are randomised between 4 choices.
 The first two are attacks that do differeing amounts of damage.
 The third is an attack that doesnt dock your hp, health points, but it decreases your attack.

-  If your hp reaches 0 or her hp is higher then yours, then you lose.
+  If your hp reaches 0 or her hp is higher then yours, then you lose and the screen will go black.
 If the Beast Mother's hp reaches 0 or if her hp is lower then yours, then you win.
 Under the win condition you will get an ending.